 Capacitor start capacitor run induction motor:

-It can be said it’s similar to capacitor start induction type.
+we can say it’s similar to capacitor start induction type.

 But here we use two capacitors in parallel and we also use a centrifugal switch.

-And without Controversy, the capacitors are used to improve the power factor and the running conditions of single phase induction motor.
+And without Controversy, We use the capacitors to improve the power factor and the running conditions of single-phase induction motor.

 This motor is simple in operation, have a better efficiency, able to start large loads so the domestic and industrial applications achieve High utilization efficiency of this motor.

 In this case, we provide only one capacitor in series with the auxiliary winding and this capacitor work in both running and starting conditions because there isn’t a centrifugal switch.